acts-project/acts/docs/core/seeding.md

 # Track Seeding

-To reduce the time needed to reconstruct particle tracks, a track seed (henceforth: seed) is created which serves as initial direction for the track reconstruction algorithm (henceforth: the tracking).
+To reduce the time needed to reconstruct particle tracks, a track seed (henceforth: seed) is created which serves as the initial direction for the track reconstruction algorithm (henceforth: the tracking).
 The tracking then tries to find all measurements belonging to a single particle in this direction in order to reconstruct the track.
 This means, if no seed exists for a particle, this